Skip to main content Skip to footer

 THE TREASURES of GENGA

 Genga is a small, carefully restored medieval town.
-The birthplace of Pope Leo XII of the noble Della Genga family, the town has been awarded the Orange Flag by Touring Club Italiano.
-The municipality owns the Grotte di Frasassi cave complex (www.frasassi.com, run by Consorzio Frasassi), inside the Gola della Rossa and Frasassi Regional Park.
+The birthplace of Pope Leo XII, a member of the noble Della Genga family, it has been awarded the Orange Flag by the Touring Club Italiano.
+The municipality owns the Frasassi Caves (www.frasassi.com), managed by Grotte di Frasassi Srl, within the Gola della Rossa and Frasassi Regional Natural Park.

-The first mention of Genga comes in a contract dating back to 1090 in which the abbot of San Vittore leases the castle and other properties to counts of the Della Genga family, whose progenitor is identified as Count Alberico.
+Genga's origins are closely linked to the Abbey of San Vittore and to Castello Petroso, today's Pierosara.
+The earliest documented reference to Genga dates from 1090, when a contract records the abbot of San Vittore leasing the castle and other properties to the counts of the Della Genga family, whose progenitor is identified as Count Alberico.

 Info Point